dzilbermanvmw/ai-on-eks/infra/solutions/cost_effective_scalable_inference_agentic_ai_automode/README.md

 ## Supported AWS Regions

-Guidance for Scalable Model Inference and Agentic AI  on Amazon EKS is supported in the following AWS Regions:
+Guidance for Scalable Model Inference and Agentic AI on Amazon EKS is supported in the following AWS Regions (as of March 2026):

 | Region Name | Region Code |
 |-------------|-------------|